-Let us return to the criticisms made by Donald Norman [20] of Harpy as a cognitive model: (i) Harpy's performance was not very good compared to humans.
-The performance of modern LVCSR is radically better than Harpy, the best recent figures for research systems on read speech are around 95% word accuracy on vocabularies of 65,000 words [27].
-Human performance, particularly on spontaneous speech and on speech in noise is still significantly better [13].
-However not even the psycholinguists are suggesting that ideas from TRACE or Shortlist will make much of an impact on this discrepancy. (ii) Harpy's architecture was only one of many.
+Let us return to the criticisms made by Donald Norman (1980) of Harpy as a cognitive model:

+- (i) Harpy's performance was not very good compared to humans.
+The performance of modern LVCSR is radically better than Harpy, the best recent figures for research systems on read speech are around 95% word accuracy on vocabularies of 65,000 words (Young, 1996).
+Human performance, particularly on spontaneous speech and on speech in noise is still significantly better (Lippman, 1997).
+However not even the psycholinguists are suggesting that ideas from TRACE or Shortlist will make much of an impact on this discrepancy. - (ii) Harpy's architecture was only one of many.
 Curiously, the fact that LVCSR architectures have remained stable since the 1980s shows that they are not arbitrary or readily open to alternatives.
 While details of implementations change, such as the use of triphones or recursive neural networks for the acoustic model, the overall construction has stood the test of time.
-If it wasn't capturing some useful properties it would have been replaced completely in the past 15 years. (iii) Harpy's architecture did not allow for the incorporation of higher-level linguistic knowledge.
+If it wasn't capturing some useful properties it would have been replaced completely in the past 15 years. - (iii) Harpy's architecture did not allow for the incorporation of higher-level linguistic knowledge.
 Modern LVCSR systems certainly have more sophisticated language models than Harpy, and work continues to incorporate prosody, syntax and task constraints.
 Modern systems still make a separation between the word recognition component and an interpretive component which decodes shallow word-lattices with respect to the task.
-However the cognitive evidence for more top-down influence than this in the recognition of the words themselves is rather weak [25].
-Work in topic adaptation and trigger pairs (e.g. [10], [12]) can be seen to overlap considerably with cognitive accounts of semantic priming (e.g. [24], [28]).
+However the cognitive evidence for more top-down influence than this in the recognition of the words themselves is rather weak (Tanenhaus et al, 1979).
+Work in topic adaptation and trigger pairs (e.g. Iyer & Ostendorf, 1996; Lau et al, 1993) can be seen to overlap considerably with cognitive accounts of semantic priming (e.g. Swinney, 1979; Zwitserlood, 1989).

 Another significant factor which makes re-convergence timely, is the ready availability of LVCSR systems for experiment.
-There are a number of toolkits available for researchers to build their own systems, and some complete systems that can be downloaded over the Internet (for example the Abbot system of Tony Robinson et al [9], [1]).
+There are a number of toolkits available for researchers to build their own systems, and some complete systems that can be downloaded over the Internet. (for example the Abbot system of Tony Robinson et al, ftp://ftp-svr.eng.cam.ac.uk/comp.speech/recognition/AbbotDemo).

 Reconvergence is also timely for cognitive science accounts of word recognition.
 We have seen how the design of Shortlist has been influenced by a need to demonstrate how a cognitive model could function with an everyday sized vocabulary.
-Revisions to the Cohort model [16] have been necessary to accommodate less than perfect phonetic analysis.
-TRACE itself has been criticised for being a less than realistic computational architecture [21].
+Revisions to the Cohort model (Marslen-Wilson, 1987) have been necessary to accommodate less than perfect phonetic analysis.
+TRACE itself has been criticised for being a less than realistic computational architecture (Norris, 1994).